-Net financing costs for the first half of 2017 was \$45.2m, an increase of \$14.2m from the same period last year, including \$22.7m in the second quarter, a decrease of \$2.4m.
-The increase is due to \$13.0m of additional interest on the new senior notes and \$8.7m payable on the intercompany loan payable to Inmarsat plc, offset by a reduction in interest paid on the Ex-Im and EIB facilities of \$1.2m and \$1.3m respectively.
-There was also a \$7.1m increase in capitalised borrowing costs in the period due to higher capital expenditure compared with the same period last year.
+Excluding this non-cash charge, net financing costs for the first half of 2017 were \$50.2m, an increase of \$10.7m from the same period last year, including \$23.7m in the second quarter, an increase of \$2.0m.
+The increase is primarily due to \$13.0m of interest on the new senior notes due 2024 and \$1.2m higher interest accrued on the new convertible bond due 2023, compared to the previous convertible bond that was due in 2016.
+This was offset by a \$2.5m reduction in interest paid on the Ex-Im and EIB facilities and interest income of \$3.7m earned on cash reserves.

-The tax charge for the first half of 2017 was \$24.2m, a decrease of \$9.5m, compared with the same period of 2016.
-This is largely driven by the decrease in profit before tax, as outlined above as well as the more favourable treatment of profits under the Patent Box regime in the UK, which was secured in 2017 and applied retrospectively, resulting in some profits being taxed at 10%, rather than the statutory rate of 19.25%.
+The tax charge for the first half of 2017 was \$24.2m, a decrease of \$7.8m, compared with the same period of 2016, including \$17.5m in the second quarter, down by \$1.6m from the prior year.
+This is largely driven by the decrease in profit before tax, as outlined above as well as the more favourable treatment of profits under the Patent Box regime in the UK, which was secured in Q1 2017 and applied retrospectively, resulting in some profits now being taxed at 10%, rather than the statutory rate of 19.25%.
+Furthermore, the charge relating to the unrealised conversion liability component of the new convertible bonds, outlined above, is non-deductible for tax purposes, in line with UK tax legislation on derivative instruments.